What’s the Difference Between Volts and Amps? A Beginner’s Guide

 • Can I Use a Higher Voltage Appliance on a Lower Voltage Circuit?

-No, using a higher voltage appliance on a lower voltage circuit can cause malfunction or damage to the appliance due to insufficient power supply.
+No, using a higher voltage appliance on a lower voltage circuit can cause malfunction or damage to the appliance due to an insufficient power supply.

 • How Do I Calculate Watts from Volts and Amps?